bluerobotics/bluerobotics.github.io/lumen-r2/index.md

 The _Lumen_ Light can be [daisy chained](https://en.wikipedia.org/wiki/Daisy_chain_%28electrical_engineering%29) using the following procedure:

 <i class="fa fa-exclamation-triangle fa-fw fa-2x text-warning"></i>
 Use caution if you disassemble and reassemble your _Lumen_ Light.
 The black screws are made of aluminum and will break if over-torqued.
-We recommend using a torgue qrench and applying no more than 20lbs of force when reassembling.
+We recommend using a torque wrench and applying no more than 20lbs of force when reassembling.

 [Due to differences in internal wire connections, New Instructions COMING SOON]